MicrosoftDocs/security/operations/ingest-data-sources.md

         2. Incident investigation starts in Sentinel and should continue in the Microsoft 365 Defender portal or Defender for Cloud, if deeper analysis is required.

         >[!NOTE]
         >If you have enabled the Microsoft 365 Defender connector, a bi-directional sync between 365 Defender Incidents and Sentinel is automatically established.
-To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft 365 Defender-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Azure Active Directory Identity Protection).
+To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft 365 Defender-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection).
 For more information, see [Microsoft 365 Defender incidents and Microsoft incident creation rules](/azure/sentinel/microsoft-365-defender-sentinel-integration#microsoft-365-defender-incidents-and-microsoft-incident-creation-rules).

     4. Microsoft Defender for Cloud Apps Alerts.